Why are crime victims being jailed?

 Judge White told the BBC that the DA's office portrayed Mr Mitchell as a serious flight risk, telling her he had bought a bus ticket out of town.
 The DA's written application for a warrant described a meeting with Mr Mitchell, painting him as un-cooperative, but neglected to mention that at the same meeting he signed a legally-binding subpoena to appear at the trial.

 A spokesman for the DA's office said Mr Mitchell made repeated verbal threats not to appear, which Mr Mitchell denies.
 "That was news to me, and I didn't know nothing about any bus ticket," he said.
 "I had every intention of testifying.
 There was no need to lock me up at all."

 Judge White reversed the warrant and had Mr Mitchell released.
-"I was very concerned about his safety," she said.
+"I was very concerned about his safety," she recalled in a phone interview.
 "In the end he was a fantastic witness.
 It was a horrific crime and he should have been afraid, but he came to court and the perpetrator got a long sentence."

 She said she is "now not so quick to issue any material witness bond requested by the DA's office until I find out more".

 Four days after Mr Mitchell was released, he was sacked.
 He is still unemployed, save for odd jobs in construction.

 "Even a couple of days in jail can destroy someone's life," said Colleen Kane Gielskie, a spokeswoman for the American Civil Liberties Union in New Orleans.
 "It sets off a cascading effect, you can lose a job, lose custody of children, all kinds of things that can have lasting consequences."